 There's a good chance you've interacted with or worked with an administrative assistant at some point.
-But you may still wonder, "What does an administrative assistant do?"
+But you may still wonder, "What exactly does an administrative assistant do?"
 We're here to answer your questions.

 Managing Calendars, Email, and Travel

-To determine if a task can be delegated to an administrative assistant, consider the following checklist:
+When determining if a task can be delegated to an administrative assistant, consider the following checklist:

 Executive Administrative Assistant